 Students complete prescribed breadth courses as part of the curriculum.
-One breadth course is discretionary and is chosen by the student, who should ensure that the breadth requirements and multicultural requirement of the University are satisfied.
+Remaining breadth courses are discretionary and chosen by the student, who should ensure that the breadth requirements and multicultural requirement of the University are satisfied.

 A complete description of the undergraduate curriculum is in the Undergraduate Catalog.
-The check sheet and diagram shown on the next two pages list the recommended courses for each semester and help students keep track of progress toward graduation.
+The check sheet shown on the next page lists the recommended courses for each semester and helps students keep track of progress toward graduation.
 Progress can also be tracked in UDSIS using the degree audit tool.